wienerr/Piklist-Documentation/content/getting-started/_index.md

 We’ve worked hard to make Piklist easy to use for beginners, and powerful enough for developers… and our users all agree!

 ## About this Tutorial
 Piklist is an incredibly powerful framework for WordPress.
 This tutorial only covers one feature of Piklist… adding custom fields.
-There is a lot more that Piklist can do, so check out the rest of the User Guide when you’ve finished this tutorial.
+There is a lot more that Piklist can do, so check out the rest of the User Guide [TODO: ADD LINK] when you’ve finished this tutorial.

 Let’s get started!